 Attention deficit/hyperactivity disorder (ADHD) affects a person’s focus, attention, and activity.
 There are three types of ADHD – inattentive type, hyperactive/impulsive type, and combined type.
 The symptoms related to each type are listed below:

-- Hyperactive/impulsive type: restless, fidgets or can’t sit still, leaves seat unexpectedly, interrupts others on accident, tends to talk excessively, acts impulsively (quickly without thinking of the consequences), accidentally interrupts others, trouble waiting turns
+• Hyperactive/impulsive type: restless, fidgets or can’t sit still, leaves seat unexpectedly, interrupts others on accident, talks a lot, acts impulsively (quickly without thinking of the consequences), accidentally interrupts others, trouble waiting or taking turns

 What is autism spectrum disorder (ASD)?

-- Communication: trouble with back-and-forth conversations, infrequently start conversations with others, difficulty relating to others’ emotions, challenges communicating verbally, unable to communicate verbally, atypical or absent facial expressions, considered “blunt” by others
+• Communication: trouble with back-and-forth conversations, rarely starts conversations, difficulty recognizing others' emotions or relating to others' experiences, difficulty with verbal communication or unable to community verbally, atypical or absent facial expressions, considered “blunt” by others

-- Social skills: discomfort with eye contact, lack of interest in sharing thoughts or opinions with others, less interest in friendships, approach friendships differently, challenges understanding other peoples’ emotions
+• Social skills: discomfort with eye contact, less interest in or greater challenges with emotional closeness, approaches friendships and relationships differently, challenges understanding and responding to other peoples’ emotions

-- Behavior: fixations on very specific interests, desire to have routines and environment remain the same, behavioral rituals performed daily, repetitive movements or behaviors (“stims”) that help with self-soothing
+• Behavior: fixations on very specific interests, desire to have routines and environment remain the same, important behavioral rituals, repetitive movements or behaviors (“stims”) that help with self-soothing .

 Neurodivergence